 Environmental Studies in Sri Lanka

 Sri Lanka is home to a rich variety of wildlife, including an important yet dwindling population of Asian elephants, leopards, lion-tailed macaque, an impressive array of tropical fruits, medicinal plants, and more.
 Despite the island's many national parks and reserves, the environment is under serious threat of human activity and is thus known as a biodiversity hotspot.
 Due to population growth, the civil war, use of agrochemicals, and extraction of forest products, Sri Lanka's wildlife populations are in grave danger.
-Join leading environmental scientists and conservation organizations to research and discover the current state of Sri Lanka's biodiversity hotspot.
+Join leading environmental scientists and conservation organizations to research and discover the current state of Sri Lanka's ecosystems.

 *Please note that our Environmental Studies course is only offered in the Spring semester.
 Students looking to study abroad in the Fall may take the Traditional Medicine course, which includes material on environmental studies.